Champion Iron restarted the Bloom Lake Iron Ore Mine in Fermont, north-east Quebec, Canada, through its subsidiary Québec Iron Ore in February 2018.

 The restart programme involved a CapEx of C$326.8m ($246m), including C$157.2m ($118m) worth mine upgrades.
 The mine is expected to produce an average of 7.4 million tonnes per annum (Mtpa) of iron ore concentrate over its 21-year mine life.

 The first shipment of ore was completed in April of 2018 on the MV Magnus Oldendorff bulk carrier vessel from the Pointe-Noire terminal at the Port of Sept-Îles.
 The peak mining rate of 34.2Mtpa is expected to be reached in 2025.

-Bloom Lake mine history and geology, mineralisation and reserves
+Bloom Lake mine location and reserves

 The mine is located approximately 13km north of Fermont, within the Fermont Iron Ore District (FIOD), a world-renowned iron-mining camp to the south of the Labrador Trough within the geological Grenville Province.